Raptorex: Description

 The specimen is a very small juvenile, estimated at 3 m long and about 65 kg.
 The holotype (LH PV18) measured about 2.5 m and died in its third year.

 Classification

 Raptorex has been interpreted as a tyrannosaurid, tyrannosauroid and a synonym of Tarbosaurus.
 It is currently placed as a basal tyrannosauroid more derived than Bagaraatan but more basal than Dryptosaurus.

 Below is a cladogram placing Raptorex as a basal tyrannosauroid.
-It was published by Loewen et al. in 2013 on PLoS ONE.
+It was published by Loewen et al. (2013) on PLoS ONE.

 Carr (2022) considered Raptorex to be closely related to derived tyrannosaurines, because it and a juvenile tyrannosaurid from the Iren Dabasu Formation shared unique characteristics with juvenile Tyrannosaurus and adult Tarbosaurus.